meyresearch/ML_bind/README.md

 (Please note that, due to GitHub file size restrictions, the full-size trajectory files containing all frames are not in this repository.
 If you require these full-size files, please contact the authors.

 #### src:
 Contains all the scripts used for running simulations and analysing results.
-Also contains example command line inputs or jupyter notebooks for preparing systems, running simulations, and analysing results.
+Also contains example command line inputs or jupyter notebooks for preparing systems, conducting MM/PBSA, and analysing results.